Heinz Kohut: On courage

-The article entitled “On Courage”, first published posthumously in 1985, is said to have been the most personal one Kohut wrote, with the exception of the article entitled “The Two Analyses of Mr. Z.” He examines here the actions of Franz Jägerstätter, Hans and Sophie Scholl during Hitler's reign in Germany and their willingness of accept death as their only reward.
-According to Kohut, these people were not crazy, but “they represented a higher and deeper psychological truth that they reached in their actions.
+The article entitled "On Courage", first published posthumously in 1985, is said to have been the most personal one Kohut wrote, with the exception of the article entitled "The Two Analyses of Mr. Z." He examines here the actions of Franz Jägerstätter, Hans and Sophie Scholl during Hitler's reign in Germany and their willingness to accept death as their only reward.
+According to Kohut, these people were not crazy, but "they represented a higher and deeper psychological truth that they reached in their actions.
 Their values gave them no other choice than to refuse to go along with the demands of the Nazi regime.

 Mitscherlich laudation

 Kohut spoke and wrote on the post-war psychological problems of the German people when he was invited to speak in Frankfurt am Main in October 1969.
 He was chosen as the laudator when the Peace Prize of the German Book Trade was awarded to Alexander Mitscherlich, with whom Kohut had become acquainted since the 1950s.
 Mitscherlich was a medical doctor and a psychoanalyst who had written several well received books on Germany's guilt concerning World War II and the Holocaust.
-Kohut's main thesis was that Mitscherlich had applied the “analytic principle of individual cure to the therapeutic transformation of a whole population.”
+Kohut's main thesis was that Mitscherlich had applied the "analytic principle of individual cure to the therapeutic transformation of a whole population."
 The audience included the President of the Federal Republic of Germany Gustav Heinemann, and the speech was broadcast live to an estimated audience of 20–30 million people.

 Development of psychoanalytic self psychology

 In the aftermath of World War II and the Holocaust, Freudian analysis focused on individual guilt and tended not to reflect the new zeitgeist (the emotional interests and needs of people struggling with issues of identity, meaning, ideals, and self-expression).
 Though he initially tried to remain true to the traditional analytic viewpoint with which he had become associated and viewed the self as separate but coexistent to the ego, Kohut later rejected Freud's structural theory of the id, ego, and superego.
 He then developed his ideas around what he called the tripartite (three-part) self.

-According to Kohut, this three-part self can only develop when the needs of one's “self states”, including one's sense of worth and well-being, are met in relationships with others.
+According to Kohut, this three-part self can only develop when the needs of one's "self states", including one's sense of worth and well-being, are met in relationships with others.
 In contrast to traditional psychoanalysis, which focuses on drives (instinctual motivations of sex and aggression), internal conflicts, and fantasies, self psychology thus placed a great deal of emphasis on the vicissitudes of relationships.

-Kohut demonstrated his interest in how we develop our “sense of self” using narcissism as a model.
+Kohut demonstrated his interest in how we develop our "sense of self" using narcissism as a model.
 If a person is narcissistic, it will allow him to suppress feelings of low self-esteem.
 By talking highly of himself, the person can eliminate his sense of worthlessness.